FAQ

 How can I find out about last-minute changes?

-Join our email list (below on the right) and you’ll be sent a weekly reminder.
-Occasionally, we have to change our previously printed schedule and the email list is the easiest way to find out about it.
+Join our email list (there’s a form to do this below the schedule on the home page) and you’ll be sent a reminder a few days before each dance.
+On rare occasions, we have to change our previously printed schedule and the email list is the easiest way to find out about it.
 We also try to post any changes on this website.

-Most of our dances are held at the United Church of Fayetteville, but it is not available every night we dance.
-Madison Hall, where we dance on some special occasions, is a great place to dance.
-We also sometimes dance in other places as needed and for fun.
+Most of our dances are held at the United Church of Fayetteville, but we also sometimes dance in other places as needed and for fun.
 Our schedule will always alert you when the dance is not in our regular location in Fayetteville.

 Who brings the snacks?